 Finding balance in each aspect of life is a constant work in progress.
 Don’t expect to one day wake up and have an effortlessly balanced life from that moment on.
 Why not?
 With every day, week, month and year, new challenges, goals, events, knowledge and circumstances require us to adjust our routines, habits and lifestyles which throws our current balance off, requiring minor or major adjustments.
 So why even strive for balance if it can never be fully achieved?
 Well, because striving for balance creates structure, purpose, awareness, engagement & intention, which in my opinion are all keys to feeling energized, nourished, well-rounded and fulfilled.

 If I had to guess, I’d say that the diet and eating arena is where people most commonly struggle to find the right balance.
-Between the pressure to look a certain way, a new diet fad popping up every minute and the love of eating of eating pizza and burritos, finding a balance when it comes to your diet can be frustrating, to say the least.
+Between the pressure to look a certain way, a new diet fad popping up every minute and the love of eating pizza and burritos, finding a balance when it comes to your diet can be frustrating, to say the least.
 I’ve been there.
 In fact, for most of my life I was feeling this struggle on a regular basis.
 I was either eating crap constantly or I wasn’t letting myself indulge at all.
 These extremes led to depression and unhealthy weight fluctuations.
 Not anymore.
 I’ve reached a place in my life where I’m able to enjoy eating, cooking and socializing over food without guilt or much thought at all.
 I’m able to feel healthy and strong without feeling deprived.
 My methods?
 Keep reading.

 1) Any Dietary Model Should Include Lots of Fresh Produce